ckb-js/topics/README.md

 The basic function of cells in CKB is storing data.
 But data are meaningless without schema, so the first basic model introduced by `Kuai` is named `Store` which is used to transform plain data into a structured data with schema, similar to [ORM](https://www.wikiwand.com/en/Object-relational_mapping)

-Note that a `Store` model could be a group of cells matching the same `pattern` and working as an entity so it could be regarded as a virutal DApp.
+Note that a `Store` model could be a group of cells matching the same `pattern` and working as an entity, so it could be regarded as a virtual DApp.
 Say we have 2 DApps in `School Roster Store` models, each of them consists of many `Student Store` models.
-And we are going to build a `Sports Meeting` DApp, a new `Sports Meeting Store` model could be created and consists of partial `Student Store` from School A and B respectively, it should work as same as a `School Roster` DApp.
+And we are going to build a `Sports Meeting` DApp, a new `Sports Meeting Store` model could be created and consist of partial `Student Store` from School A and B, respectively, it should work as same as a `School Roster` DApp.

 <sub>Sidenote:
 For JavaScript developers, the `Repository` concept in [TypeORM](https://github.com/typeorm/typeorm/blob/master/docs/working-with-repository.md) is quite similar, or to say, `Store` is a simplified `Repository` in TypeORM. `Store` has its own schema and accepts a pattern to load data from CKB, just as `Repository` accepts an `Entity` and builds a query string to load data from database.